pe2mbs/gencrud/doc/MANUAL.md

 `backup` makes backups of all the files it overwrites.

 `case-insensitive-db-ids` all database names shall be in lower case.

+`lazy-loading` this option is only effective when `use-module` is enabled.
+When enabled the module is added as a lazy loaded module instead of direct loaded.

 ## 5.11 extra
 At root level in the file.
 This is available from gencrud version 1.7.367.
 This is only required when `use-module`